cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 ## Client Creation, Updates, and Upgrades

+IBC clients are on chain light clients.
+The light client is responsible for verifying counterparty state.
+A light client can be created by any user submitting a client identifier and a valid initial `ClientState` and `ConsensusState`.
+The client identifier must not already be used.
+Clients are given a client identifier prefixed store to store their associated client state and consensus states.
+Consensus states are stored using its associated height.

+Clients can be updated by any user submitting a valid `Header`.
+The client state callback to `CheckHeaderAndUpdateState` is responsible for verifying the header against previously stored state.
+The function should also return the updated client state and consensus state if the header is considered a valid update.
+A light client, such as Tendermint, may have client specific parameters like `TrustLevel` which must be considered valid in relation to the `Header`.

+Clients may be upgraded.
+The upgrade should be verified using `VerifyUpgrade`.
+It is not a requirement to allow for light client upgrades.
+For example, the solo machine client will simply return an error on `VerifyUpgrade`.

 ## Client Misbehaviour

 IBC clients must freeze when the counterparty chain becomes malicious and